 - 3.1.
-Types of Institution: Government, Government aided and self-financed, their administration at different levels of education - 3.2.
+Types of Institution: Government, Government aided and self-financed, their administration at the elementary education level - 3.2.
 Problems and solution of educational administration in India, ways and means to tackle administrative problems - 3.3.
 Inspection agencies and their problems with reference to the expansion of education in the State of Jammu and Kashmir, defects in the existing educational administration